 The wireless sensors designed and manufactured by Radio Bridge provide full sensor to cloud solutions for Internet of Things (IoT) applications.
-The probeless temperature sensor measures ambient temperature without any external probes such as a thermocouple.
+The external probe temperature sensor measures temperature using an external temperature probe.
 If the temperature rises above or falls below the configured thresholds, an alert is sent over the wireless network.
-The temperature sensor is internal to the device which means it is slow to respond to temperature changes.
-For applications that require rapid detection of temperature changes, see one of the other temperature sensor products from Radio Bridge.